Artist impression of Rheinmetall's MILVEHCOE

-Rheinmetall's MILVEHCOE will be a regional hub with an expected program of continuous design, build and support for up to 5000 military vehicles in Australia and the Asia Pacific.
+Rheinmetall's MILVEHCOE will not only manage the delivery and sustainment of the 211 Boxer CRVs under the LAND 400 Phase 2 contract, it will be a regional hub with an expected program of continuous design, build and support for up to 5000 military vehicles in Australia and the Asia Pacific.
 The secure, state-of-the-art defence facility will include:

 - an electromagnetic compatibility chamber

 - car parking for employees and visitors, vehicle storage, refuelling and wash-down bays, water storage tanks, waste and recycling facilities.

 The MILVEHCOE is situated on an 11-hectare site on the corner of Robert Smith Street and Monash Road, Redbank within the Redbank Motorway Estate.
 The location is an existing Regional Business and Industry Zone within Ipswich.

 Rheinmetall’s location positions it in the heart of Australia’s largest heavy vehicle manufacturing and sustainment precinct, providing proximity to suppliers and complementary industries, and is well-serviced by transport networks.

 Rheinmetall Defence Australia is a subsidiary of the Rheinmetall Group, an international defence and automotive technology organisation headquartered in Germany.
 Rheinmetall Defence Australia has been a trusted partner of the Australian and New Zealand defence forces for more than 40 years.
 The company is the largest supplier of military vehicles to the Australian Defence Force.
 In addition to the LAND 400 Phase 2 contract, Rheinmetall is also delivering more than 3500 logistics trucks to the Australian Army under the LAND 121 Phase 3B/5B program.